jmb1993/rockpaperscissors/w01/d01/ASSIGNMENT/after_hours.md

 ## Setup

-Work in the `w01d01/student` directory.
-Create a new directory called `homework` in which all of the following files will be created.
+Work in the `w01/d01/ASSIGNMENT` directory.
+Create a new directory called `after_hours` in which all of the following files will be created.

 ## Completion